Twitch Earnings | When do I need to pay tax?

 Ad Revenue

-Twitch streamers can generate revenue from adverts that are played via their channels, in similar fashion to YouTube.
+Twitch streamers can generate revenue from adverts that are played on their channels, in similar fashion to YouTube.
 Models can vary per Partner and generally pay out per 1,000 views, but the key point here is that it is also taxable.

 Bits and Cheers!